Pasta Al Pesto (Linguine With Basil Pesto)

 VARIATIONS

-This pasta recipe is easy to make and scrumptious, but there are some possible variations and substitutions if you don’t have all ingredients at hand or if you want to make this pasta dish even more exciting.
+There are some possible variations and substitutions if you don’t have all ingredients at hand or if you want to make this pasta dish even more exciting.

 Pasta